ShengYang1/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 §  **Optimizer util functions**

-Modular TensorFlow provides some util C APIs to help retrieve necessary graph information, mainly three parts: `TF_GrapplerItem`, `TF_GraphProperties` and `TF_FunctionLibraryDefinition`.
+Modular TensorFlow provides three opaque handles, i.e.,  `TF_GrapplerItem`, `TF_GraphProperties` and `TF_FunctionLibraryDefinition`, and related C APIs for retrieving necessary graph information:
-- `TF_GrapplerItem` represents a combination of a graph, and some more information about feed/fetch nodes, preserved nodes:
+  - `TF_GrapplerItem` represents a combination of a graph, and some more information about feed/fetch nodes, preserved nodes.
-  - `TF_GetNodesToPreserveListSize()`,`TF_GetNodesToPreserveList()`: Get a set of node names that must be preserved.
-They can not be transformed or removed during the graph transformation.
+  - `TF_GetNodesToPreserveListSize()`,`TF_GetNodesToPreserveList()`: Get a set of preserved node names which can not be transformed or removed during the graph transformation.
 This includes feed and fetch nodes, keep_ops, init_ops.
   - `TF_GetFetchNodesListSize()`,`TF_GetFetchNodesList()`: Get a set of node names for fetch nodes.

   An example of how to get a set of preserved nodes: